Modelling the control of West Nile virus using mosquito reduction methods, vaccination of equids, and human behavioral adaptation to the usage of personal protective equipment: Model formulation

-A successful bite by an infectious mosquito of susceptible equids sends susceptible equids to the exposed compartment.
-The force of infection for vaccinated equids is reduced by a threshold $(1-c_E),$ where $c_E$ is the vaccine effectiveness.
-When $c_E=0$ the vaccine is ineffective and vaccinated equids will progress to the exposed compartment the same way as their unvaccinated counterparts, while with $c_E=1$ the vaccine is 100\% effective and no vaccinated equids will be infected with WNV.
-The class of exposed equids is increased by the terms $\dis \lambda_{ME}S_E+(1-c_E)\lambda_{ME}V_E,$ and exposed equids can die naturally at a rate of $\mu_E=0.00011.$ The intrinsic incubation period of equids is $\dis \frac{1}{\gamma_E},$ where $\gamma_E=0.05.$ Infected equids will die naturally at a rate $\mu_E,$ while a proportion $\nu_E=0.04$ die due to WNV and progress to the $D_E$ compartment at a rate $\alpha_E=0.2.$ A proportion $1-\nu_E$ will recover at a rate of $\alpha_E$, and recovered equids can die a natural death at a rate $\mu_E,$ and the mosquito to equid ratio is defined as $\phi_E=300.$ The vaccination rate is varied between 0 and 1, as we want to investigate different levels of the vaccine coverage.
+A successful bite from an infectious mosquito on susceptible equids moves them to the exposed compartment.
+The force of infection for vaccinated equids is controlled by the threshold $(1-c_E) $, where $c_E$ is the vaccine effectiveness.
+When $ c_E=0$, the vaccine is ineffective, and vaccinated equids progress to the exposed compartment just like unvaccinated ones.
+Conversely, when $c_E=1,$ the vaccine is 100\% effective, and no vaccinated equids will be infected with WNV.
+The population of exposed equids is then increased via a combined force infection: $\dis \lambda_{ME}S_E+(1-c_E)\lambda_{ME}V_E,$ and exposed equids can die naturally at a rate of $\mu_E.$ The intrinsic incubation period of equids is $\dis \frac{1}{\gamma_E},$ where $\gamma_E=0.05.$ Equids in all compartments may die naturally at a rate $\mu_E,$ while a proportion $\nu_E=0.04$ of infected equids may die due to WNV and progress to the $D_E$ compartment at a rate $\alpha_E=0.2.$ A proportion $1-\nu_E$ recover at a rate of $\alpha_E.$ The mosquito to bird ratio is assumed to be $\phi_E=3,$ while the vaccination rate ranges from 0 to 1, as we aim to investigate different levels of vaccination rates.
+The vaccine waning rate is estimated as 0.00190 per day (full derivation shown in Section S3 of the Supplementary material).

-Leading WNV vaccines are estimated to be more than 95\% effective \citep{Epp2008}.
-Moreover, a study by \cite{Long2007} aiming to investigate how a single immunogenicity dose of live Flavivirus chimera WNV vaccine protect horses, concluded that this vaccine offered a protective immune response to WNV infection in horses that lasts up to 12 months.
-After completion of the primary vaccination course of the Equilis West Nile virus vaccine, the \cite{EMA2023EquilisWNV} reported that the vaccine confers protective immunity for up to 12 months in horses.
-Using this evidence, and assuming no booster shots are administered to the equids, we consider maximal duration of the vaccine induced immunity of 12 months.
-In the initial time of administering the vaccine, the immunity will be maximal, and as time progresses, equids lose the vaccine-induced immunity at an exponential decay rate $\omega_{E}$, where:

-$Q$ is the immunity level at time $t,$ and $r$ is the vaccine waning rate.
-Solving Equation (\ref{k}), we get $\dis \omega_{E}=\dis -\frac{\ln\left[\frac{Q(t)}{Q(0)}\right]}{t},$ where $Q_0=100\%$ is the immunity level at the initial time $t=0$ and $Q(t)=1\%$ is the level at the final time.
-Assuming the maximum duration of immunity of 365 days, we have the waning rate $\dis \omega_{E}=0.0126$ per day.
-The flow chart diagram of our model is shown in Figure (\ref{fg1}), and the complete set of equations in system (\ref{sys1a}).